 Playa Mujeres - the Sandos Papagayo Beach Resort Hotel can be seen in the distance.
 This beach is about 400m long and 85m wide

 And in this photo of Playa Mujeres, the resort of Playa Blanca can be seen in the distance

-Beyond Playa Mujeres and before we get to the next big beach, there are several little coves which deserve a mention.
-The first two of these coves are small, but the third one is tiny, pocket handkerchief sized - just big enough for one fat tourist or two thin ones!
+Beyond Playa Mujeres, but before we get to the next big beach, there are several little coves which deserve a mention.
+The first two of these coves are small, but the third one is tiny, pocket handkerchief sized - just about big enough for one fat tourist or two thin ones.
 The names of these coves are not listed on most sites, but on one official website the two larger ones are called Caleton del Cobre and Caleton de San Marcial - and they are both wonderfully secluded.
 The second is particularly delightful, and both are little visited, not least because they are inaccessible from the cliff tops for all except those are adept at rock climbing - there are sandy paths down, but the final 2 or 3 metres need hands as well as feet to negotiate them.
-But it’s really not necessary to try.
+But it’s really not necessary to even try to climb down.
 At low tide all the beaches from Playa de Mujeres to Playa de la Cera can be reached by anyone who’s moderately sure-footed by walking over the boulders at the foot of the cliffs.
 This is the less tiring option and the quicker option.
-Bear in mind however that at high tide the coves are not accessible by this route, and so if you visit these coves, you must keep a watch on the rising water.
+Bear in mind however that at high tide the coves are not accessible by this route, and so if you visit these beaches, you must keep a watch on the rising water.

 Caleton del Cobre